ThomasArts/grisp-cuckoo-led/README.md

 Erlang applications are organized by supervision trees.
 There is one module [cuckoo.erl](src/cuckoo.erl) that implements the logic of starting and stopping an application.
 This starts the top node of the supervision tree [cuckoo_sup.erl](src/cuckoo_sup.erl).
 The code in those two modules is standard code.
 There is a bit of playing with the GRiSP leds to indicate. what went wrong when an error occurs in the startup phase, but nothing more.

 The supervision tree starts and monitors two processes.
 The first one [cuckoo_time.erl](src/cuckoo_time.erl]) periodically grabs the time from the internet service worldtimeapi.org.
-This time is compared to the local grisp clock and the differnce is kept in the state of this process:
+This time is compared to the local grisp clock and the differnece is kept in the state of this process:
 ```erlang
 get_worldtime() ->
     {ok, ClientPid} = inets:start(httpc,